5arias/dev-env-talk/README.md

     - Your hardware does not match the server's.
     - To be certain of performance and **configuration** we develop on environments as close to the deployed environment as possible.
-* Tools your app probably is depolyed with (not mutually exclusive):
+* Tools your app probably is deployed with (not mutually exclusive):
     - Amazon Web Services (AWS)
     - Docker / Docker Compose
     - Vagrant/Packer (configured system images)